ddoyediran/Javascript-Array-/README.md

 ```

 # Deletion
 Deleting element(s) is an interesting operations in Arrays.
 It simply means to remove element.
-There are two methods to it, the first method is used to remove the first element *`.shift()`* and the second method is used to remove the last element *`.pop()`*
+There are two methods to it, the first method *`.shift()`* is used to remove the first element and the second method *`.pop()`* is used to remove the last element.